Sanket084/grind-75/README.md

-# grind-75
+# Grind 75
-Grind 75 - Customize LeetCode study plans according to your needs.
+## A better Blind 75 you can customize, by the author of Blind 75

+Customized LeetCode study plans tailored to my needs, scheduled with 8 weeks’ worth of problems, providing 8 hours of study per week.